WellCare Prescription Drug Plan Review

 WellCare is a nationwide Medicare and Medicaid health insurer with over 4.5 million Medicare beneficiaries—most of whom have a standalone Part D plan with WellCare.1 This insurer also recently bought all Aetna’s Part D business.
 In short, WellCare covers a lot of Medicare beneficiaries across all 50 states and in Washington, DC.

-If you can find one of their higher rated plans in your area, WellCare could be a good option for Part D coverage.
+If you can find one of their higher-rated plans in your area, WellCare could be a good option for Part D coverage.2,3,4

-Who might want a WellCare Part D plan?
+Who might want a WellCare Part D prescription drug plan?

-- People who shop at CVS: This preferred pharmacy has 9,800 locations nationwide5, so those who already shop here will find it convenient.
+- People who shop at CVS: This preferred pharmacy has 9,900 locations nationwide (and Puerto Rico), so those who already shop here will find it convenient.5

-- People who find high-rated plans: While WellCare’s average Part D ratings are only slightly above average, you might find one of their higher quality plans near you.
+- People who find high-rated plans: While WellCare’s average Part D ratings are average, you might find one of their higher quality plans near you.

 - People who take mostly Tier 1 drugs: Many plans come with a $0 copayment for Tier 1 prescriptions filled by a preferred pharmacy.